tkem/mbino/README.md

   ticker interrupts.
 Therefore, `Ticker` only provides a resolution of about one millisecond.

-- The `PwmOut::period()` family of methods is only supported for PWM pins controlled by 16-bit timers, and is ignored for all other pins.
+- The `PwmOut::period()` and `PwmOut::pulsewidth()` methods are only
+  supported for PWM pins controlled by 16-bit timers, and are ignored for all other pins.
 Note that setting a period for one pin will also affect other pins controlled by the same timer.

 - The `SPI` API is based on the Arduino [SPI library](https://www.arduino.cc/en/Reference/SPI).
 Only 8-bit and